-The Health Bill (Regulation of Termination of Pregnancy) 2018 is in effect from January 1st 2019.
+The Health Bill (Regulation of Termination of Pregnancy) 2018 came into effect from January 1st 2019.
 The Bill makes elective abortion care legal for the first time in Ireland’s history, however it is far from perfect.
-The Bill has a built-in three year review period, which means TDs and Senators can propose amendments to the legislation when it comes up for review in 2022.
-TDs are responsive to issues that their constituents make clear are important to them, so it’s crucial that everyone who wants improvements to the Health Bill talks to their TD about why we need fully free, safe, legal and local abortion services for anyone who wants or needs them.
-We’ve put together some useful information to help you with this.
+The Bill has a built-in three year review period, which means that the government must review the operation of the legislation later this year.
+TDs are responsive to issues that their constituents make clear are important to them, so it’s crucial that everyone who wants improvements to the Health Bill talks to their TD about why we want to see the review deliver fully free, safe, legal and local abortion services for anyone who wants or needs them.

-The Abortion Rights Campaign (ARC) works to achieve Free, Safe and Legal abortion care in Ireland with no time limits or gate keepers.
+The Abortion Rights Campaign (ARC) works to achieve Free, Safe, Legal and Local abortion care in Ireland with no time limits or gate keepers.
 We believe that pregnant people should have the same right to make decisions about their own lives and bodies as the rest of the population, including the right to choose and refuse medical treatment.
-Any abortion law adopted by Government must reflect this basic right.
+This review of our abortion law must reflect this basic right.
 We want services that are accessible to everyone without barriers or stigma.
-The Irish public is pro-choice: when asked immediately after voting in the referendum, a majority agreed that “abortion should be freely available in Ireland to any woman who wants to have one.”
+The Irish public is pro-choice:the majority agree that “abortion should be freely available in Ireland to any woman who wants to have one.”

-- Available to everyone for free under the public healthcare system, including people in Northern Ireland.
+- Available to everyone for free under the public healthcare system, including those without a PPSN and those in Northern Ireland.
 Read more about abortion and the North here.

-- Easy to find and reasonably close to home so that no one has to pay for travel
+- Easy to find and close enough to home so that no one has to pay for travel

 - Accessible from a wide range of providers, not just the GP on your medical card

 - Based on best medical evidence and practice

 - Available as early as possible and as late as necessary